 What should I do if my gas appliance breaks down?

-If an appliance breaks down or stops working, you must report the problem direct to our gas contractor Sure.
+If an appliance breaks down or stops working, you must report the problem direct to our gas contractor PH Jones.
 You will need to tell them your:

 - Property address